 The first step is to get all that stuff that bouncing around in your brain out.
 It doesn’t have to look nice and pretty.
 Also, it doesn’t have to come out organized.
 It just needs to come out of your head.

-We're going to start with a brain dump exercise to get your started on your path to peace.
+We’re going to start with a brain dump exercise to get your started on your path to peace.
 If you’re more of a visual learner, here’s a YouTube brain dump example:

 What is a Brain Dump?

 A brain dump exercise is when you sit down and dump all those thoughts and tasks that are rattling around in your brain onto a piece of paper or in a brain dump app.
-I use a journal personally with pen and paper.
-It's a powerful tool to help you get organized.
+I use a paper planner personally with pen and paper.
+It’s a powerful tool to help you get organized.

 It doesn’t matter what mode you use, paper or virtual, as long as it works for you.
 I’m a big fan of using speech to text on my phone because I find it’s easier for me to just let it roll.